paarth14/21-DAYS-PROGRAMMING-CHALLENGE-ACES/README.md

 ### Day 5:
 ---
-- Solved some basic Problems on Strings.
+- Solved some basic Problems on Strings as well as Arrays from GeeksforGeeks.